 Siemens PLM announced the addition of 2D Synchronous Technologies to NX at PLM Connections in Dallas.
 This post looks at the capabilities and advantages of this new technology.

 If you’ve been following the engineering-matters blog for a while, you know I’ve written a good bit about CAD over the past year or so.
 And why not?
 It’s an industry that’s been re-energized by a number of big shifts in technology during that time.
-Several old and new software providers are trying harder than …
+Several old and new software providers are trying harder than ever to get non CAD …

 Going paperless.
 What a vision, right?
 Some ten years ago, the concept of taking product development completely electronic seemed like some far off and unobtainable goal.
 But fast forward to today and it doesn't seem quite so far out of reach.